FireHawkss/Project-reliable-NMBS/README.md

 Stage 3: frontend learning
-Since i have no frontend experience and the langauges used for the developing of such interfaces are foreign to me, an inital "discovery" phase will be necessary.
+Since I have no frontend experience and the langauges used for the developing of such interfaces are foreign to me, an inital "discovery" phase will be necessary.
 In this phase, decisions will be taken to determine which frameworks and languages will be used to create the eventual website.
 Mini-projects that are not necessarily related to this project might be created for learning purposes.

 Stage 4: basic frontend implementation